yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

 ```

 *\*Note: Operations in OSDU are (all) reversible but stored only once.
-Hence, to find CTs between CRS A and CRS B two queries would be
+Hence, to find CTs between CRS A and CRS B, two queries would be
 required, i.e., first to find all from A to B and second all from B to
 A. The complex OR query constructed in the CRS Catalog Helper service
 does this switch automatically.*